Fredericksburg council agrees to let developer turn street into pedestrian, bike path

 “We the public and the neighborhoods had zero input into this process,” she said.

-Little called for a public forum to be held so city residents can get answers to their questions about the project—and the vacation of Douglass Street.
+Little called for a public forum to be held so city residents can get answers to their questions about the project—and the vacation of Douglas Street.

-After hearing the public’s concerns, Councilwomen Kerry Devine introduced a substitute motion for the vacation of Douglass Street, with the condition that a public forum will be held before the second and final vote in August.
+After hearing the public’s concerns, Councilwoman Kerry Devine introduced a substitute motion for the vacation of Douglas Street, with the condition that a public forum will be held before the second and final vote in August.

-Devine also proposed that the city will look into the safety concerns that may arise if Douglass Street is closed.
+Devine also proposed that the city will look into the safety concerns that may arise if Douglas Street is closed.

-Before voting for the proposal, City Council voted 5–2 to overturn the Planning Commission's vote that the closing of Douglass Street would not comply with the city’s 2015 Comprehensive Plan.
+Before voting for the proposal, City Council voted 5–2 to overturn the Planning Commission’s vote that the closing of Douglas Street would not comply with the city’s 2015 Comprehensive Plan.

-The motion to vacate Douglass Street passed 4–3 with Councilmen Matt Kelly, Charlie Frye and Jason Graham voting against it.
+The motion to vacate Douglas Street passed 4–3 with Councilmen Matt Kelly, Charlie Frye and Jason Graham voting against it.

-The second vote on the vacation of Douglass Street will occur Aug.
+The second vote on the vacation of Douglas Street will occur Aug.
 13. City Manager Tim Baroody is working with the developers to plan a public forum.

 In other action, City Council approved the development of 13 townhouses on Sophia Street and voted to vacate the right-of-way for Alum Spring Road to realign Alum Spring Road and the VCR Trail.
 The council also approved a plan to loan the slave auction block to the Fredericksburg Area Museum to display.